e-n-f/if-then-else/if-then-else.md

 simply not happen if the condition that controls it is not true.
 So McCarthy's "if function" always contains a clause called "otherwise."
-"Otherwise" gives the final value of the expression when none of the other conditions in the if function evaluate to true.
+"Otherwise" gives the final value of the expression when none of the other conditions in the if function have evaluated to true.

 * https://dl.acm.org/citation.cfm?id=1060889